-Feedback from our clients, both directly and in NPS surveys, was positive, recognising our role in supporting them in these difficult economic times - both in the Netherlands and abroad.
+Feedback from our clients, both directly and in NPS surveys, was positive, recognising our role in supporting them in these difficult economic times both in the Netherlands and abroad.
 Our offices in the United Kingdom, Belgium, Germany and Singapore again delivered vital contributions to our overall performance in 2012.

 Our Corporate Loan portfolio (both drawn and undrawn) decreased by EUR 660 million to EUR 8.8 billion at end 2012.
 Although origination of new loans was at a healthy level, it was more than offset by pre-payments and repayments as our clients deleveraged their balance sheets in response to market conditions.
-NIBC's Residential Mortgage portfolio (both own book and securitised) decreased from EUR 8.7 billion to EUR 8.2 billion, reflecting our decision to better balance our Corporate Loan and Residential Mortgages portfolios.
+NIBC Holding's Residential Mortgage portfolio (both own book and securitised) decreased from EUR 8.7 billion to EUR 8.2 billion, reflecting our decision to better balance our Corporate Loan and Residential Mortgages portfolios.

 The slight decrease in these portfolios was fully offset by an increase in the average portfolio spread.
 It therefore had little impact on net interest income.
 Net interest income declined, mainly driven by the funding costs of our high level of liquidity in 2012, which is being built up to repay the remaining balance of state-guaranteed funding in the coming two years.
-In the second half of 2012, we succeeded in lowering these costs by repurchasing EUR 0.5 billion of our state-guaranteed funding.
+In the second half of 2012, we succeeded in lowering these costs by repurchasing EUR 0.5 billion of our state guaranteed funding.
 In addition, funding costs are temporarily higher as the interest rates paid on our savings follow the significantly lower Euribor (Euro Interbank Offered Rate) market rates in 2012 with a time lag.
-Our net interest income increased in the second half of the year compared to the first half and we expect this to continue in 2013.